StackVista/stackstate-docs/use/stackstate-ui/analytics.md

 When executing a query for the first time, the result of the query is displayed in preview form if a preview is available for the type of data requested, for example a metric chart or a topology view.
 If no preview is available, the data will be shown in JSON form.

-Every query that you have executed in StackState is shown in the query history, together with the query result at that point in time.
+Every query that you have executed in Rancher Observability is shown in the query history, together with the query result at that point in time.

 ## Previews